 Accounting Periods

 Accounting periods control when transactions can post.
-Closing a period rejects edits or new entries dated inside it; locking adds a stronger second tier of protection.
-A guided close-readiness score, manual checklist, and multi-reviewer sign-offs help you finish month-end with confidence, and every close, lock, and reopen is captured in the audit trail so finalized financial statements stay trustworthy.
+Closing a period rejects edits or new entries dated inside it; locking adds stronger protection.
+A guided close-readiness score, manual checklist, and multi-reviewer sign-offs help you finish month-end with confidence.
+Every close, lock, and reopen is captured in the audit trail.

 Key capabilities

-• Three period states — open → closed → locked — with a one-way capability ladder
+• Three states — open → closed → locked

-• Closing blocks posting/edits to any date inside the period (enforced on transaction dates)
+• Closing blocks posting and edits to any date inside the period

-• Locking is stronger than closing and requires the period be closed first
+• Locking requires the period be closed first

-• Reopen requires a reason and records who reopened it and when
+• Reopen requires a reason; audit trail records who and when

-• Unified close score with components for transaction review, categorization, reconciliation, checklist, and anomalies
+• Unified close score: review, categorization, reconciliation, checklist, anomalies

-• Daily score-history snapshots powering a close-progress sparkline
+• Daily score snapshots powering a close-progress sparkline

 How it works

 A period starts open.
-Closing records who closed it and when; locking promotes a closed period to locked.
+Closing records who closed it and when; locking promotes a closed period.
 Reopening (always audited) returns it to open so corrections can post.

 stateDiagram-v2